Incident in Judaea

 Incident in Judaea is a British film made by Paul Bryers, based on the novel The Master and Margarita by the Soviet author Mikhail Bulgakov.
 The film only adapts the biblical parts of the novel.
 It was broadcast by the British Channel 4 on 31 March 1991.

 Background

-Author and director Paul Bryers wrote and directed many factually-based dramas for television, radio and theatre and adapted and directed films by outstanding playwrights such as Arthur Miller and Mikhail Bulgakov.
-His TV-film Incident in Judaea was the first real drama Bryers ever directed and it's still one of the best experiences he's had as a director.
-Bryers got a budget of £230,000, which was not much, but he could work with star actors like John Woodvine, Lee Montague and Mark Rylance.
+Author and director Paul Bryers wrote and directed many factually-based dramas for television, radio and theatre and adapted and directed films by famous playwrights such as Arthur Miller and Mikhail Bulgakov.
+His TV-film Incident in Judaea was the first drama Bryers ever directed and he considers it as one of the best experiences he's had as a director.
+Bryers got a limited budget of £230,000, but he could work with star actors like John Woodvine, Lee Montague and Mark Rylance.

 Story

 In the novel The Master and Margarita by the Russian author Mikhail Bulgakov, on which the film is based, three story lines are interwoven: a satirical story line in which Satan, called Woland here, goes to the city of Moscow in the 1930s to deal in hilarious manner with the corrupt lucky ones, bureaucrats and profiteers from the Stalin era, a second one describing the internal struggle fought by Pontius Pilate before, during and after the conviction and execution of Yeshua Ha Nozri (Jesus from Nazareth), and a third one telling the story of the love between the master, an unnamed writer in Moscow during the 1930s and his beloved Margarita, which goes to the extreme to save her master.
 The master has written a novel about Pontius Pilate, and is addressed by the authorities because this was an issue which in the officially atheistic Soviet Union was taboo.